-In 2015, the Compensation Committee of our Board established a performance target with respect to the annual cash incentive bonuses for the named executive officers in 2015, including Messrs.
-Duchemin, Gagnon, Sun and Sibony.
-For 2015, the target objective was to achieve a minimum of \$0.24 of non-GAAP earnings per diluted share.
-In determining whether and to what extent to award any annual cash incentive bonus for 2015, the Compensation Committee considered if the established target was met and or exceeded.
+In 2016, the Compensation Committee of our Board established a performance target with respect to the annual cash incentive bonuses for the named executive officers in 2016, including Messrs.
+Duchemin, Gagnon and Sun.
+For 2016, the target objective was to achieve a minimum of \$0.18 of non-GAAP earnings per diluted share, subject to foreign currency fluctuation impact.
+In determining whether and to what extent to award any annual cash incentive bonus for 2016, the Compensation Committee considered if the established target was met and or exceeded.
 In addition to the achievement of the corporate goal noted above, the Compensation Committee assessed the extent to which each executive officer contributed to our achievement of such target.

-For 2015, in accordance with their respective employment arrangements, in the event the objective was determined by the Board of Directors or the Compensation Committee (and our Chief Executive Officer with respect to Mr. Sun) was achieved, and depending on the level of achievement in the event the target was exceeded, each of our named executive officers were eligible to receive cash incentive compensation on an annual basis of up to one hundred fifty percent (150%) of his base salary with respect to Mr. Duchemin, fifty percent (50%) of his base salary with respect to Mr. Gagnon, and thirty five percent (35%) of their respective base salaries for Mr. Sun.
+For 2016, in accordance with their respective employment arrangements, in the event the objective was determined by the Board of Directors or the Compensation Committee (and our Chief Executive Officer with respect to Mr. Sun) was achieved, and depending on the level of achievement in the event the target was exceeded, each of our named executive officers were eligible to receive cash incentive compensation on an annual basis of up to one hundred fifty percent (150%) of his base salary with respect to Mr. Duchemin, one hundred percent (100%) of his base salary with respect to Mr. Gagnon, and thirty five percent (35%) of their respective base salaries for Mr. Sun.

-For fiscal 2015, as the target objective described above was not achieved, based on the executive's performance and other considerations of the Compensation Committee, the Compensation Committee did not awarded bonuses to Mr. Duchemin, Mr. Gagnon, Mr. Sun or Mr. Sibony.
+For fiscal 2016, as the target objective described above was not achieved, based on the executive's performance and other considerations of the Compensation Committee, the Compensation Committee did not awarded bonuses to Mr. Duchemin, Mr. Gagnon or Mr. Sun.